Orla Kiely, Tim O’Connor & Maura Kelly

-The I.NY Gathering invites and welcomes 250 Irish and Irish American guests to Dromoland Castle for an evening of story, music and exchange.
-During the evening, guests speakers Orla Kiely and Tim O’Connor will tell the story of their history and relationship with New York, and the personal and professional impact the city has had on them.
-The I.NY Gathering prompts this conversation across the room – with guests sharing their individual experience of the Ireland New York story and hearing the experiences of others.
+The I.NY Gathering invites and welcomes Irish and Irish American guests to Dromoland Castle for an evening of story, music and exchange.
+During the evening, guests speakers Orla Kiely, Tim O’Connor and Maura Kelly will tell the stories of their history and relationship with New York, and the personal and professional impact the city has had on them.

 The I.NY Gathering is the first of what is intended as an annual event, where the Irish diaspora can gather at the end of their visit, eat and drink with friends and relatives from home, and celebrate the relationships revived or made new.

 Your ticket includes a welcome reception and five-course gala dinner in the exceptional surroundings of the five star Dromoland Castle.